 For Fun and Enlightenment

-- Execution in the Kingdom of Nouns (curtesy of Marco)
+- Execution in the Kingdom of Nouns (courtesy of Marco)